Skip to main content

 What LCP measures

 LCP — Largest Contentful Paint — is the render time of the largest above-the-fold element on a page.
 On most sites that is a hero image, video poster, or H1.
-Google considers anything under 2.5 s “good”; anything over 4 s is “poor”.
-The field measurement comes from Chrome’s CrUX dataset (real users over the last 28 days); the lab measurement comes from Lighthouse and PageSpeed Insights.
-The two often disagree because real users are slower than your developer machine.
+The “good” line sits at 2.5 s; past 4 s is “poor”.
+The field figure comes from Chrome’s CrUX dataset (real users over the trailing 28 days), the lab figure from Lighthouse and PageSpeed Insights — and they often disagree because the network path real users take is slower than localhost.
 See web.dev/articles/lcp for the canonical definition.

 The most common LCP failures on nginx